Perkedel/Perkedel-Minecraft-Java-World/README.md

 - **akkamaddi's Simple Tungsten https://www.curseforge.com/minecraft/mc-mods/akkamaddis-simple-tungsten**
 - **Simple Core API https://www.curseforge.com/minecraft/mc-mods/simplecore-api**
 - ~~**Performant https://www.curseforge.com/minecraft/mc-mods/performant Performance improve**~~ Error! missing for 1.18.2 ish. **NEWER VERSION STILL WIP & THAT IS PAYWALLED PATREON**
+- Loader Complex https://modrinth.com/mod/loadercomplex Simple Mod library that is compatible for all mod loaders

 losing mods in **THICC** may / will break the entire world. **NEVER LOSE MODS IN THICC** if you can.
 Those mods are essentially used, library dependency, guaranteed lags no computer (hence shouldn't be removed if to resolve lag), and/or silly to remove.